Overview: Importing VMs, LPARs, and vApps into Skytap

-Skytap has several options for importing preconfigured VMs, vApps, and LPARs into your Skytap Cloud account.
-With each import job, you can transform isolated VM and LPAR files or an entire vApp into a new Skytap Cloud virtual environment.
-During the import process, Skytap Cloud retains the operating system and application settings for each VM and LPAR; Skytap Cloud also retains the network settings for vApp imports.
+Skytap has several options for importing preconfigured VMs, vApps, and LPARs into your Skytap account.
+With each import job, you can transform isolated VM and LPAR files or an entire vApp into a new Skytap virtual environment.
+During the import process, Skytap retains the operating system and application settings for each VM and LPAR; Skytap also retains the network settings for vApp imports.

-Each import job is transformed into a new Skytap Cloud virtual environment.
+Each import job is transformed into a new Skytap virtual environment.
 An import job can contain:

 - One or more VMs, LPARs, or vApps.